amigniox/robust_forecasting/README.md

-# Cloud Sage: Robust application load forecasting for predictive auto-scaling
+# Cloud Sage: Robust application load forecasting

 This is a consulting project with Valence research at Manifold.co